-7. LAND-USE CONFLICTS AND TENURE DISPUTES
+6. LAND-USE CONFLICTS AND TENURE DISPUTES ISSUES

-Overview: Land use conflicts and disputes over land emanate from a loose form of tenure security within the legal, institutional and operational frameworks that are overburdened in the process of guaranteeing land rights and from conflicting interests over land.
+Land use conflicts and disputes over land emanate from a loose form of tenure security within the legal, institutional and operational frameworks that are overburdened in of the process guaranteeing land rights and from conflicting interests over land.
 The causes of conflicts and disputes are many and some will be discussed here, following a recent study conducted in Tanzania.
-The value of land to individuals and their businesses and lifestyles has somehow fuelled disputes sometimes even where none should be.
+The value of land to individuals and their businesses and lifestyles has somehow fuelled disputes sometimes even where none should evolve.
 Proper land-use seeks to minimize the occurrence of conflicts and disputes and enforce tenure security.
-It is not enough that courts should be provided, for even when these are well functional, the land administration system should itself be structured in such a way as to prevent and minimise the occurrence of conflicts and disputes.
+The land administration system should itself be structured in such a way as to prevent and minimise the occurrence of conflicts and disputes.

-7.1.
-Origins of Conflicts and Disputes - the General View:
+Possible Origins of Conflicts and Disputes:

 Generally speaking, conflicts and disputes have many causes and origins such as: (i) population growth and changing economic circumstances that increase competition for access to land.
-Such competition exists in the Kilombero valley of Tanzania and also along the coastal strip that has recently seen a rapid increase of population well above natural causes, causing village populations to spiral above norms.
-Such conflicts should be regulated by land tenure rules that are development focused in response to shifts in social, economic and political relationships: (ii) scarcity of resources is increasing and access to it is reduced.
-At the village level resources such as communal pasture, water sources, woodlots supplying firewood or charcoal, good soils for burnt bricks, fishing ponds and rivers, etc. A major case in point is the Usangu valley, in Mbarali District in the Southern Highlands.
-The draught experienced countrywide causing dams to dry up in the last 5 years in Tanzania had a big toll on livestock and pastoralists had to go where water and pasture are readily available.
+Such competition exists in the Kilombero valley of Tanzania and also along the coastal strip that has recently seen a rapid increase of population well above natural forces, causing village populations to spiral above norms.
+Such conflicts should be regulated by land tenure rules that are development focused in response to shifts in social, economic and political relationships; (ii) scarcity of resources is increasing and access is reduced.
+At the village level resources such as communal pasture, water sources, woodlots supplying firewood or charcoal, good soils for burnt bricks, fishing ponds and rivers, are examples of communal resources.
+A major case in point is the Usangu valley, in Mbarali District in the Southern Western Highlands.
+The recent draught experienced countrywide causing dams to dry up in the last 5 years has had a big toll on livestock and pastoralists had to migrate to where water and pasture are readily available.
 The Usangu valley, which is a source of most southern rivers of Tanzania, has been seen as a safe haven for pastoralists at the expense of the environment and shrinkage of the ecosystem; (iii) existence of a large gap between customary and granted land rights or their derivatives, when new powerful economic interests, such as those coming from outside villages, start to invest in village lands, and where land administration machinery is unable to ensure a fair system of regulation.